Bruno del Pino: 2023

-Del Pino made his debut in the Formula Regional European Championship driving for MP Motorsport in the 7th round in the Red Bull Ring.
+Del Pino made his debut in the Formula Regional European Championship driving for MP Motorsport in the seventh round in the Red Bull Ring.
 He came in 21st and 16th, and finished in 32nd in the championship standings.

 2024

 Del Pino also joined MP Motorsport to compete in the 2024 Formula Regional Middle East Championship, and finished in the championship 16th in the drivers standings with 18 points.

 FIA Formula 3 Championship

+2025

-Del Pino makes the step up to FIA Formula 3 for 2025, continuing his relationship with MP Motorsport.
+Del Pino made the step up to FIA Formula 3 in 2025, continuing his relationship with MP Motorsport.
 He finished on the podium in the Imola sprint race behind teammate Tim Tramnitz, having started from reverse-grid pole; it was MP's first one-two finish in the series.

 After three years of racing for the team, Del Pino departed MP Motorsport at the end of the season.